FDA destroys 5 tonnes of unwholesome products in Koforidua

-The Food and Drugs Authority (FDA) have destroyed 5 tonnes of unwholesome products which posed risk to the health of consumers, in Koforidua.
+The Food and Drugs Authority (FDA) has destroyed 5 tonnes of unwholesome products which posed risk to the health of consumers, in Koforidua.

 The products included expired and unregistered assorted food items, substandard and expired medicines, unregistered cosmetic products, unregistered herbal concoctions, expired blood collection bags and expired assorted carbonated drinks.